redstone-finance/redstone-node/README.md

 ```

 ### Arweave transaction
-Price tickers will be aggregated per provider and timestamp and persisted on the Arweave chain.
+Price tickers are aggregated per provider and timestamp and persisted on the Arweave chain.
 The provider is the tx sender.

 #### Transaction tags
 ```js